Show Control Protocols: Connecting Figure 53 QLab and ETC Eos

 Open Sound Control (OSC)

-Open Sound Control (OSC) is probably the most widely used event-based show control protocol today, and was developed in the early 2000s as a way to send musical and other control messages.
+Open Sound Control (OSC) is almost certainly the most widely used event-based show control protocol today, and was developed in the early 2000s as a way to send musical and other control messages.
 It’s just a framework, and contains no actual control message definitions, so each product developer comes up with their own “dictionary” (here’s the dictionary for QLab; here’s Eos).
-Developed in the days before the availability of really cheap computer horsepower, OSC requires a low-level formatting and messages have to be “padded” out with if the message is not in a chunk of four octets.
+Developed in the days before the availability of really cheap computer horsepower, OSC implements a rigid low-level structure, and messages have to be “padded” out if the message is not in a chunk of four octets.
 I’ve always thought this was a pain in the ass, but, luckily, modern systems do all this grunt work for you.
-(And in the old days where this wasn’t the case, the developers at Figure 53 helpfully developed a “pseudo-OSC” approach which really simplifies plain text communications when you do have to type something in; more on that here from 2013.)
+(In the old days where OSC implementations weren’t as thorough, the developers at Figure 53 helpfully developed a “pseudo-OSC” approach which really simplifies plain text communications when you do have to type something in; more on that here from 2013, and this is still something very useful today.)

 Here’s a wireshark capture of a message from QLab to Eos firing Cue 1: